propensive/documentation/amok/format.md

 The embedded Markdown may include references to types and terms, written in backticks, for example `` `Date` ``.
-This may be intended to refer to the type `aviation.Date`, and should be linked as such, but it would be tedious to have to write `temporaneous.Date` instead of `Date` everywhere.
+This may be intended to refer to the type `aviation.Date`, and should be linked to `aviation.Date` whenever it is presented, but it would be tedious to have to write `aviation.Date` instead of `Date` everywhere.

 Amok provides _imports_ to make this easier.
 An import brings another namespace into scope so that it can be referenced without a prefix, and appears as an